-If a picture is worth a thousand words, then an animated GIF is worth 10,000.
-Or maybe 50,000?
-A million, perhaps?
-OK, let’s not overanalyze the metaphor!
-The point is, GIFs are amazing.
-They’re like the flipbooks of the internet — great for conveying thoughts and emotions that words can’t describe, showcasing the antics of your adorable household pets, making abstract art, or giving you a good chuckle.
+GIFs are amazing.
+They're like the flipbooks of the internet -- great for conveying thoughts and emotions that words can't describe, as they showcase the antics of your adorable household pets or give you a good chuckle.

 Before we jump right into the tutorial, we should address the elephant in the room.
 Adobe Photoshop is probably the best software available for making GIFs (or editing images in general).
 If you don't have Photoshop, other programs can give you some of the same functionality, such as GIMP, but if you want to get serious about making GIFs, Photoshop is the way to go.

 Step 1: Find a good video sequence on the web that you want to turn into a GIF.
 This can be practically anything, but try to opt for a clip that is not too long, as brevity is key for a good GIF.

 Step 2: Save the video to your computer.
 Check out our guide on how to download YouTube videos if you need guidance on ripping footage from the web.
 Trim the footage down to only the length you want the GIF to play.
 Two or three seconds is great, five is pushing it, and 10 or more is possible with the right chopping, but the file will be large and hard to work with.
 The general rule of thumb is to convey your idea in as few frames as possible.

 Step 3: Open the video with Photoshop.
 To do this, navigate to File > Import > Video frames to layers.
 Select the video file you want, and Photoshop will open it as a series of still frames.
 You can choose to import the entire video from beginning to end or use sliders to select a smaller portion of the clip.
 You can limit the import to every other (or every third, fourth, etc.) frame to make the file smaller, but this will also make the video choppier.